vueandme/pizza-components/docs/calzone.md

 Nico from the future wants a new component: `PizzaMaker` this components acts as follow:

-- Everytime a `IngredientItem` is `selected` the picture of the ingredient is displayed (only one of type)
+- Every time an `IngredientItem` is `selected` the picture of the ingredient is displayed (only one of type)
 - Clicking on the picture remove the Ingredient from the list
 - An Ingredient is selected as long as it is displayed on the `PizzaMaker`